IBMStreams/streamsx.sttgateway/_docs/230-user_watson_stt_usage_patterns.md

 All the extra attributes present in the input port schema will be forwarded if matching attributes are found in the output port schema.

 ## Configuration parameters for the WatsonSTT operator
 This operator provides about two dozen parameters to configure the way in which this operator will function to return different values in the output tuples containing the transcribed text.
-For the basic transcription i.e. sending some audio data and getting back just the fully transcribed text of the entire audio conversation, you can simply use only the three important parameters discussed [here](#Important-details-needed-for-using-the-WatsonSTT-operator).
+For the basic transcription i.e. sending some audio data and getting back just the fully transcribed text of the entire audio conversation, you can simply use only the three important parameters as discussed at the very top of this page.
 For getting back a lot more than just the fully transcribed text in the output tuple, you will have to use the other operator parameters as listed in the previous page.

 ## Input stream schema for the WatsonSTT operator
 At the very basic level, input stream schema can be as shown below with just two attributes.
 But, in addition to these two attributes, there can also be other attributes as needed.